Asiatique The Riverfront

-Asiatique The Riverfront occupies the 1910s waterfront warehouses of the East Asiatic Company — a Danish-owned shipping firm that dominated Thai-European trade under Rama V. The warehouses were restored in 2012 into a themed night market with 1,500+ shops, 40+ restaurants, a Sky Eye ferris wheel, and three evening shows, all laid out along a 300-metre promenade on the Chao Phraya’s east bank.
+Asiatique The Riverfront occupies the 1910s waterfront warehouses of the East Asiatic Company — a Danish-owned shipping firm that dominated Thai-European trade under Rama V. The warehouses were restored in 2012 into a themed night market with 1,500+ shops, 40+ restaurants, the Asiatique Sky ferris wheel, and three evening shows, all laid out along a 300-metre promenade on the Chao Phraya’s east bank.
 The frame is historic; the market itself is a modern tourist product, and that tension gives the place its character.

 Four districts occupy the site.
 Charoen Krung District runs the souvenir and fashion stalls — leather, silver, Thai silks, and a lot of t-shirts.
 Town Square has the two headline shows (Calypso Cabaret’s ladyboy revue and the Joe Louis Traditional Thai Puppet theatre) plus food halls.
 Factory District is converted sawmill space with design-focused boutiques.
 Waterfront is the restaurant and bar strip with river tables — the most photographed corner of the site.